New Apple Store coming to Mumbai on February 26 - BusinessToday

 At Apple Borivali, the store will also provide services like Pickup, trade-in, personal setup, and help with switching to iOS.

-Therefore, those who want to experience the opening of Apple Borivali can attend the launch on February 26 at 1 PM IST.
+Therefore, those who want to experience the opening of Apple Borivali can attend the launch on the revealed date.
 In addition, customers on the opening day can download the Apple Borivali wallpapers and explore a dedicated Apple Music playlist inspired by the sounds of Mumbai.

 For Unparalleled coverage of India's Businesses and Economy – Subscribe to Business Today Magazine